saulmm/saulmm.github.com/_posts/2015-05-14-When Iron Man & Hulk meets Dagger2 & RxJava.md

 }
 ```

-This module isn't invoked by any activity or fragment, instead is obtained by a more complex module to provide these dependencies where are required
+This module isn't invoked by any activity or fragment, instead, is obtained by a more complex module to provide these dependencies where are required

 ```java
 AvengersApplication app();
 Repository dataRepository();
 ```

-The components must to expose their dependencies to the graph (the dependencies that the module provides), i.e, the dependencies provided by this module **must** be visible to other components that have this component as a dependency of the other components, if these dependencies are not visible Dagger 2 could not inject them where are required.
+The components must to expose their dependencies to the graph (the dependencies that the module provides), i.e, the dependencies provided by this module **must** to be visible to other components that have this component as a dependency of the other components, if these dependencies are not visible Dagger 2 could not inject them where are required.

 Here's our tree of dependencies:
 ![](http://androcode.es/wp-content/uploads/2015/05/Dagger-graph.png)